 This is a classical temple, one of the earliest post-Parthenonian structures, and the first monument to exhibit simultaneous use of the three ancient Greek architectural styles, Doric, Ionic and Corinthian.
 Very well preserved, most of its columns stand in their original place.

 The exterior columns, known as the peristyle are of Doric style.
-The short side having six columns and the long side fifteen columns, instead of the thirteen that we should expect based on the classical proportions of the period.
+The short side has six columns and the long side has 15 columns instead of the 13 that we should expect based on the classical proportions of the period.
 The additional columns make it larger in size than other temples.
-However, Ictinus skilfully balanced the proportions of length and width of this enormous size temple to exude power and strength combined with grace for perfect harmony.
+However, Ictinus skilfully balanced the proportions of the length and width of this enormous size temple to exude power and strength combined with grace for perfect harmony.

 The columns of the sanctuary (naos) are Ionic in style.
 The combination of the two rows of columns allows visitors to walk within the temple’s perimeter, something unprecedented in Greece, where many temples were off-limits to the public.